MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-configure-authentication.md

     })
     export class AppModule { }
     ```
 1. Open _src/app/app-routing.module.ts_ and add routes to the `home` and `guarded` components.
-Replace the entire contents of the file with the following snippet:
+Replace the entire contents of the file with the following snippet.

     ```JavaScript
     import { NgModule } from '@angular/core';